 The legal rules for shareholder dividend distributions

-Directors need to know they can make dividend distributions to shareholders, but those distributions cannot jeapordise the company’s ability to pay debts.
+Directors can make dividend distributions to shareholders as long as those distributions don't jeapordise the company’s ability to pay it's debts.

-The guidance in this article is based on the Corporations Act 2001 (Cth) (Corporations Act).
+The guidance in this article is from the Corporations Act 2001 (Cth) (Corporations Act).

 In a hurry?
 Jump ahead below.